Alternative Lending: Everything You Need to Know

 Shorter Terms and Smaller Amounts

-In addition to having higher rates, financing from alternative business lenders usually—but not always—comes with shorter terms and smaller loan amounts.
+In addition to having higher rates, alternative business funding usually—but not always—comes with shorter terms and smaller loan amounts.

 Again, it depends on the kind of loan you qualify for, but many alternative lenders cater to business owners who wouldn’t have been eligible for a bank loan.